DovetailSoftware/sdk-docs/docfx_project/articles/getting-started.md

 The **fcSDK** programs can be written in any .NET CLS-compliant language.
 The .NET-based languages (C#, VB.NET, Jscript.NET) are the most common, and provide the quickest path to writing **fcSDK** programs.
 But other languages and environments are possible.
 Older COM-based languages, as well as older web environments (JScript or VBScript) are also possible using the **fcSDK** [COM Compatibility Layer](compatibility-guide.md).

-## About Java™ Support
+## About Java&trade; Support

-The **fcSDK** is based on the Microsoft™ .NET Framework environment.
-As such, it does not natively support Java™ programs and environments.
+The **fcSDK** is based on the Microsoft&trade; .NET Framework environment.
+As such, it does not natively support Java&trade; programs and environments.